-JUNIOR EVENTS
+JUNIOR TOURNAMENTS

-1. The Competition
+1. THE COMPETITION

 1.1.
-Title
+TITLE

-The competition, a national junior singles, doubles and team's event, shall be called the "Australian Competitive Play Junior Events".
+The competition, a national junior singles, doubles, and team's tournaments, shall be called the "Australian Competitive Play Junior Tournaments".

 1.2.
-Purpose and Applicability
+PURPOSE AND APPLICABILITY

-Tennis Australia circulates these Australian Competitive Play Regulations for the purpose of providing fair and reasonable rules for the orderly and uniform conduct of Australian Events endorsed by Tennis Australia or the Member Association.
-These Regulations shall be applicable to all Australian Competitive Play Junior Events that form part of the Australian Competitive Play Calendar.
+Tennis Australia circulates these Australian Competitive Play Regulations for the purpose of providing fair and reasonable rules for the orderly and uniform conduct of Australian Tournaments endorsed by Tennis Australia or the Member Association.
+These Regulations shall be applicable to all Australian Competitive Play Junior Tournaments that form part of the Competitive Play Calendar.

-Additional events endorsed by member associations, club events and other competitions may be conducted under these Regulations, in which case these events must publicise these regulations in their Event Conditions.
+Additional tournaments endorsed by member associations, club tournaments and other competitions may be conducted under these Regulations, in which case these tournaments must publicise these regulations in their Tournament Conditions.

 Any ambiguity or uncertainty in connection with these regulations shall be resolved by Tennis Australia acting reasonably.
-Tennis Australia reserves the rights to interpret these regulations when necessary in order to resolve particular or unusual circumstances.
+Tennis Australia reserves the rights to interpret these regulations, when necessary, in order to resolve particular or unusual circumstances.
 In addition, it may be necessary to determine the most appropriate procedures to be utilised in special or unusual circumstances.

-These regulations take effect from January 1, 2022 and may be varied from time to time by Tennis Australia.
-Any new or revised policy, rule, procedure or regulation will be published on the Tennis Australia website (www.tennis.com.au) and/or notified to (a) event organisers and officials by email, and (b) Players as part of the event information provided pursuant to Section 3.11(Registration).
+These regulations take effect from January 1, 2024, and may be varied from time to time by Tennis Australia.
+Any new or revised policy, rule, procedure, or regulation will be published on the Tennis Australia website (www.tennis.com.au) and/or notified to (a) tournament organisers and officials by email, and (b) Players as part of the tournament information provided pursuant to Section 3.11 (Registration).

-All persons participating in any way in an Australian Competitive Play Junior Event (including players, officials, staff, coaches, representatives, agents, medical staff, relatives and associates of a player, a player's entourage and spectators) must refrain from making comments, including to representatives of the media or through social media, that attack, disparage or criticise players, organisers, officials or staff of Australian Competitive Play Junior Events and/or Tennis Australia or the Member Association.
+All persons participating in any way in an Australian Competitive Play Junior Tournament (including players, officials, staff, coaches, representatives, agents, medical staff, relatives and associates of a player, a player's entourage and spectators) must refrain from making comments, including to representatives of the media or through social media, that attack, disparage or criticise players, organisers, officials or staff of Australian Competitive Play Junior Tournaments and/or Tennis Australia or the Member Association.
 Any failure or refusal to do so may be treated as a disciplinary matter and dealt with under the Tennis Australia Code of Behaviour: Competitive Play.

-Tennis Australia will also implement pilot activities and trials of regulations at specific events in 2022.
-These trials will be advertised by the event before commencement of play.
+Tennis Australia will also implement pilot activities and trials of regulations at specific events in 2024.
+These trials will be advertised by the tournament before commencement of play.

 1.3.
-Player Eligibility
+PLAYER ELIGIBILITY

-A player is eligible for the 2022 Australian Competitive Play Junior Events if they meet the following criteria:
+A player is eligible for the 2024 Australian Competitive Play Junior Tournaments if they meet the following criteria:

 - They are an affiliated member with either i.
 Tennis Australia; or ii.
 The Member Association; or iii.
-Their Club / Centre or Association - They are 18 years of age or under as at the time of the event.
-For the purpose of these Regulations, the player's age as of the last day of the month that the event finishes shall be used. - They are in "good standing" with their Member Association;
+Their Club / Centre or Association - They are 18 years of age or under as at the time of the tournament.
+For the purpose of these Regulations, the player's age as of the last day of the month that the tournament finishes shall be used for entry into junior tournaments. - They are in "good standing" with their Member Association.

-A player's state / territory representation for the Australian Competitive Play Junior Events is determined by the state / territory of residency that would have been submitted during the initial creation of the players account.
+A player's state / territory representation for the Australian Competitive Play Junior Tournaments is determined by the state / territory of residency that would have been submitted during the initial creation of the player's account.